-Brooks is a Year 11 student at Iloilo National High school under the watch of Legendary Grassroots coach ‘Zen Master’ Noel Diel.
-Diel played a huge impact on producing several athletes who became SEA Games Champions and Medallists.
-And his assistant Mr. Roland Consular.
+Brooks is a Year 11 student at Iloilo National High school under Legendary Grassroots coach ‘Zen Master’ Noel Diel.

-Pinoyathletics.info in its quest for fairer selection of athletes for the national team.
-We will be publishing a list of PATAFA September Recommendations with the current standing for 2017 of each athlete it has/had recommended.
+Pinoyathletics.info, in its quest for a fairer selection of athletes for the national team, will be publishing a list of PATAFA September Recommendations with the current standing for 2017 of each athlete it has/had recommended.

 Ilongo Beauty Caimoso 2017 Palaro High Jump Champ

 Ilongo Filam Teen Beauty Queen Caimoso is Palaro High Jump Champion

 Alexie Mae Caimoso of Iloilo took the Palaro Secondary Girls High Jump title with a leap of 1.63m.
 However, Alexie was the runner-up last year to Cherry Mae Banatao of Cagayan Valley.